 - Transmitted light

-Transmitted light is desirable for various kinds of transparent specimens ranging from biological samples such as model organisms to polymers.
+Used for various kinds of transparent samples ranging from biological ones, such as model organisms, to polymers and glass.

 - Standard transmitted brightfield illumination

-Standard transmitted brightfield illumination is used for all kind of transparent specimens with high contrast and sufficient color information.
+Used for all types of transparent samples, it provides high contrast and sufficient color information.

 - Oblique transmitted illumination

-This illumination technique is used for specimens that are nearly transparent and colorless.
-Due to the oblique position of the illumination a greater contrast and visual clarity of the specimen can be achieved.
+Used for samples that are nearly transparent and colorless; a greater contrast and visual clarity of the sample can be achieved.